 Marinara sauce is one of the simplest pasta sauce there could be: only garlic, dried oregano and EVOO all combined in a tomato sauce or fresh tomatoes.
 This sauce comes from Campania, a Southern Italian region that is indeed famous for its exceptionally good tomatoes.

 Marinara Sauce was born in the 1700s and afterwards also gave birth to the namesake Pizza Marinara which, needless to say, has the same ingredients.

 It must be said that this sauce has nothing to do with the sea itself and its seafood although the name may be misleading as it contains the Italian word Mare – Sea in English.
-Its seasonings are only garlic, oregano and EVOO all combined in a tomato sauce.

 The Neapolitan sailors (Marinai, in Italian) left for long journeys across the sea, they needed to bring with them ingredients that would have last over time and easy to find, namely tomato, garlic and oregano to fill their flat breads.